 Act 327 of 2019 provides for projects approved after July 24, 2019, that average hourly wages must exceed 150% of the lesser of state or county average hourly wage to qualify for the credit.
 The credit may offset 50% of the income tax or sales tax liability if wages exceed 150% of the lesser of state or county average hourly wage.
-The credit may offset 75% of the income tax or sales tax liability if state or county average hourly average hourly average hourly wage.
+The credit may offset 75% of the income tax or sales tax liability if wages exceed 175% of the lesser of state or county average hourly average hourly wage.
+The credit may offset 100% of the income tax or sales tax liability if wages exceed 175% of the lesser of state or county average hourly wage.
 The credit may offset 100% of the income tax or sales tax liability if wages exceed 200% of the lesser of state or county average hourly wage.